LogicLee0902/-LogicLee0902.github.io/_posts/software-foundations/2020-03-04-logical-foundations-00-preface.md

 # Proof Assistants

 - automated theorem provers
-    给出命题自动证明
+  : 给出命题自动证明
 - proof assistant
-    辅助证明
+  :辅助证明

 # coq

 - a platform for modeling programming languages
-    LLVM, C
+  : LLVM, C
-- an environment for developing formally certified software and hardware
-    CompCert (Compiler for C), CertiKos (hypervisor), RISC-V processor
+- an environment for developing formally certified software and hardware : CompCert (Compiler for C), CertiKos (hypervisor), RISC-V processor
-- a realistic environment for functional programming with dependent types the Ynot system (embed "relational Hoare reasoning")
+- a realistic environment for functional programming with dependent types : the Ynot system (embed "relational Hoare reasoning")
-- a proof assistant for high-order logic
+- a proof assistant for high-order logic (四色问题)
-    四色问题

 # the Advantages of Functional Programming